 Identifying and understanding the value of your school’s assets is essential in order to have an effective defence in place.
 An asset can have a tangible or intangible value to a school.
-Assets such as end-user equipment, printers, servers and infrastructure devices all have a relatively easy quantifiable value whereas the loss or destruction of data, including intellectual property can cause reputational damage.
-The impact and effort required to recover from the damage caused by this type of cyber incident is harder to quantify.
+Assets such as end-user equipment, printers, servers and infrastructure devices all have a relatively easy quantifiable value.
+Whereas the loss or destruction of data, the theft of intellectual property or the effort required to recover from the effects of a ransomware attack are harder to quantify.

 Before we go any further, ask yourself the following questions...

-- Have you identified all of your data assets?
+- Have you identified all your data assets?

 - Have you categorised and prioritised your data assets?